-The faculty member will award the student an incomplete grade (grade of "I") on the grading roster and, subsequently, change the grade to the earned grade when and if the remaining work is completed as per the written agreement.
-All incomplete assessments must be finished within one semester, except capstone projects, in which the student can take up to one year.
-Incomplete classes do not impact GPA until a final letter grade is entered.
+The grade of 'I' is awarded to a student who The faculty member will award the student an incomplete grade (grade of "I") on the grading roster and, subsequently, change paper or final exam).
+It is the responsibility if the remaining work is completed as per the written agreement.
+All incomplete assessments must be finished within one semester, except capstone projects, in which the student can take up to one year. which the remaining course requirements Incomplete classes do not impact GPA until a final letter grade is entered.